Jack Dorsey

-Jack Patrick Dorsey (born November 19, 1976) is an American businessman, co-founder of Twitter, Inc. and CEO during 2007–2008 and 2015–2021, as well as co-founder, principal executive officer and chairman of Block, Inc. (developer of the Square financial services platform).
-He is also the founder of Bluesky.
+Jack Patrick Dorsey (born November 19, 1976) is an American tech entrepreneur and businessman who co-founded Twitter, Inc., which operated social media service Twitter; financial technology company Block, Inc., which owns and operates Square, Cash App, Afterpay, Bitkey, and Tidal; and microblogging social networking service Bluesky.

-As of May 2025, Forbes estimated his net worth to be $3.8 billion.
+As of February 2026, Forbes estimated his net worth to be $5.9 billion.

 Early life

 Dorsey was born and raised in St. Louis, Missouri.
-His father is Timothy G. Dorsey and his mother is Marcia A. Dorsey (née Smith).
+His father is Timothy G. Dorsey and his mother is Marcia A. Dorsey.
 Jack Dorsey is partly of Italian descent on his mother's side.
 His father worked for a company that developed mass spectrometers and his mother was a homemaker.
 He was raised Catholic.

 Dorsey attended Bishop DuBourg High School.
 In his younger days, he worked occasionally as a fashion model.
 By age 14, he had become interested in dispatch routing.
 Dorsey enrolled at the University of Missouri–Rolla in 1995 and attended for two-plus years before transferring to New York University in 1997, but he dropped out two years later, one semester short of graduating.
 He came up with the idea that eventually became Twitter while studying at New York University.

 While working on dispatching as a programmer, Dorsey moved to California.
 In 2000, Dorsey started his company in Oakland to dispatch couriers, taxis, and emergency services from the Web.
 His other projects and ideas at this time included networks of medical devices and a "frictionless service market".
 In July 2000, building on dispatching and inspired in part by LiveJournal and by AOL Instant Messenger, he had the idea for a Web-based realtime status/short message communication service.

 When he first saw implementations of instant messaging, Dorsey wondered whether the software's user status output could be shared easily among friends.
 He approached Odeo, which at the time happened to be interested in text messaging.
 Dorsey and Biz Stone decided that SMS text suited the status-message idea, and built a prototype of Twitter in about two weeks.
 The idea attracted many users at Odeo and investment from Evan Williams, a co-founder of that firm in 2005 who had left Google after selling Pyra Labs and Blogger.